varun-pradhan-117/food-bot/README.md

 - Vector store: Qdrant collection `recipes_vectors` (cosine distance, 768-dim)
 - Query: Discount item names are embedded and used to search relevant recipes

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test the data cleaning process
-5. Submit a pull request

-## License

-This project uses the Eight Portions recipe dataset.
-Please refer to the LICENSE file in `recipe_data/recipes_raw/` for dataset usage terms.